fredfeng/CS162/homework/hw3/README.md

 * You will need to write about 150 lines of code for this assignment.
 However, you will realize (as you are writing the code) that most of it is repetitive.
 * Reminder: you have 10 penalty-free late days for this course.
-This assignment would be the best one to use them on.
+This assignment would be the best one to use some of them on.
 * To test your code, you can either compare your output against the reference interpreter or use the unit test helpers defined in `test.ml`.
 We will not be scoring how you test your code.
 Note that the reference interpreter has been